serengil/LightDSA/README.md

 del dsa
 ```

 If you wish to use a pre-existing exported cryptosystem, you should specify the exported key file during initialization.
-This will allow you to sign messages using the private key and verify messages using the public key.
+This will allow you to sign messages using the private key as

 ```python
 # restore the cryptosystem for signer side